archiebenn/BIOLM0051_analysis/README.md

 ```

 ### Step 2: Running the scripts
-Ensure all scripts are run from the project root.
+Please run all scripts from the project root.
 #### Make executable
-Ensure all the scripts in this repository are executable locally with the following:
+Ensure the scripts in this repository are executable locally with the following:
 ```bash
 chmod +x scripts/*
 ```